SifuInTheShell/aistemsplitter/README.md

 `pip install demucs soundfile==0.12.1 "torchaudio<2.5.0"`

 📌 IMPORTANT NOTES (PLEASE READ):
+IF YOU ARE ON LINUX OR MAC, TRY THIS ONE: 'AI_Stem_Splitter_Universal (TRY THIS FOR MAC OR LINUX).lua'

 * **GPU vs CPU:** You don't need an NVIDIA card to run this.
 * **NVIDIA Users:** The script will use CUDA and process songs in seconds.